OurSausalito.com

 Giovanni’s Pizza — Renamed Venice Pizzeria in 2012 to reflect their long-term shared ownership with next door neighbor Venice Gourmet Deli.

-Glad Hand — This hip 1950’s and 60’s inhabitant of a landmark waterfront building replaced a less-than-reputable (or more-than-rowdy) club called Tin Angel in 1951 in the building now occupied by Scoma’s.
-Glad Hand had a famous large hand logo and hand-lettered sign on the side of the building, shown in the photo at left.
+The Glad Hand — This hip 1950’s and 60’s inhabitant of a landmark waterfront building replaced a less-than-reputable (or more-than-rowdy) club called Tin Angel in 1951.
+It was located in the building now occupied by Scoma’s on the Bridgeway Promenade.
+The Glad Hand had a famous oversized hand logo (which produced one of my two all-time favorite Sausalito matchbook covers, shown at right) and hand-lettered sign on the side of the building, shown in the photo at left.
 This was a landmark of the Beat Generation in Sausalito, next door to The Trident (see below; photo courtesy of Scoma’s).
-Thanks to John Leydecker for reminding us about the outlines of famous people’s hands that were plastered all over the interior walls!
+Thanks to John Leydecker for reminding me about the outlines of famous people’s hands that were plastered all over the interior walls!

-Gold Dust Bar — Long-time name for the building that later housed Gatsby’s, then Rustico, then Plate Shop and now Fast Food Francais.
+Gold Dust Bar — Long-time name for the building that later housed Gatsby’s, then Rustico, then Plate Shop, Fast Food Francais. and now Zalta.

 Guernica — For years a successful Basque restaurant that was consistently included in “Best of Marin” lists, now Saylor’s.
 The “Bay Area Best Restaurants” listings in newspapers during the 1970s and 80s would grudgingly include a few places outside San Francisco, and Guernica was often given one of those “token non-SF” spots.
 One of our editors used to work for a local company that gave a Guernica gift certificate to all the employees as its Holiday present every year.